Emergency Funds: Your Financial Safety Net

 To figure out how much to save, track your monthly expenses for a month and note which are must-haves and nice-to-haves.

-Must-have expenses, or essentials, include housing (rent or mortgage payments), utilities, childcare, car payments and food.
+Must-have expenses, or essentials, include housing (rent or mortgage payments), utilities, child care, car payments and food.
 Add up a month's worth of essentials and multiply by three to calculate your three-month savings goal.

-For example, the average monthly expenses for a single household in 2022 were $3,693, according to the U.S. Bureau of Labor Statistics.
-So, in that case, you'd want to multiply $3,693 by three and put aside $11,079 in your emergency fund.
+For example, the average monthly expenses for a U.S. household in 2024 were $6,544, according to the U.S. Bureau of Labor Statistics.

 For more cushion, multiply your monthly essential expenses by six to see your six-month savings goal.